netguru/capistrano-docker/README.md

-    set :docker_pass_env - the list of the environment variables that should be passed over to the docker-compose commands from command line (they are validated wether they exists before they are used) (ex: PULL_REQUEST_ID=10 cap staging docker:compose:start ) set :docker_assets_precompile_command - command to be executed as assets precompile task (when capistrano/docker/assets is used, defaults to 'rake assets:precompile') set :docker_migrate_command - command to be executed as migration task (when capistrano/docker/migration is used, defaults to 'rake db:migrate') set :docker_npm_install_command - command to be executed for installing npm packages, defaults to 'npm install --production --no-spin' set :docker_bower_install_command - command to be executed for intalling bower packages, defaults to 'bower install --production'
+    set :docker_pass_env - the list of the environment variables that should be passed over to the docker-compose commands from command line (they are validated wether they exists before they are used) (ex: PULL_REQUEST_ID=10 cap staging docker:compose:start ) set :docker_assets_precompile_command - command to be executed as assets precompile task (when capistrano/docker/assets is used, defaults to 'rake assets:precompile') set :docker_migrate_command - command to be executed as migration task (when capistrano/docker/migration is used, defaults to 'rake db:migrate') set :docker_db_create_command - command to be executed as database creation task (use for first run deployments, defaults to 'rake db:create') set :docker_npm_install_command - command to be executed for installing npm packages, defaults to 'npm install --production --no-spin' set :docker_bower_install_command - command to be executed for intalling bower packages, defaults to 'bower install --production'